Henry Francis Lyte: Character and personality

 Lyte was a tall and "unusually handsome" man, "slightly eccentric but of great personal charm, a man noted for his wit and human understanding, a born poet and an able scholar."
 He was an expert flute player and according to his great-grandson always had his flute with him.
 Lyte spoke Latin, Greek, and French; enjoyed discussing literature; and was knowledgeable about wild flowers.
-At Berry Head House, a former military hospital at Berry Head, Lyte built a magnificent library —largely of theology and old English poetry—described in his obituary as "one of the most extensive and valuable in the West of England."
+At Berry Head House, a former military hospital at Berry Head, Lyte built a library —largely of theology and old English poetry—described in his obituary as "one of the most extensive and valuable in the West of England".

-Nevertheless, Lyte was also able to identify with his parish of fishermen, visiting them at their homes and on board their ships in harbour, supplying every vessel with a Bible, and compiling songs and a manual of devotions for use at sea.
-In theology Lyte was a conservative evangelical who believed that man's nature was totally corrupt.
-Lyte frequently rose at 6 AM and prayed for two or more hours before breakfast.
+Lyte was also able to identify with his parish of fishermen, visiting them at their homes and on board their ships in harbour, supplying every vessel with a Bible, and compiling songs and a manual of devotions for use at sea.
+In theology he was a conservative evangelical who believed that man's nature was totally corrupt.
+He frequently rose at 6 am and prayed for two or more hours before breakfast.

 In politics, Lyte was a Conservative who feared revolt among the irreligious poor.
-He publicly opposed Catholic Emancipation by speaking against it in several Devon towns, stating that he preferred Catholics to be "emancipated from priests and from the power of the factious and turbulent demagogues of Ireland."
-Lyte, a friend of Samuel Wilberforce, also opposed slavery, organising an 1833 petition to Parliament requesting it be abolished in Great Britain.
+He publicly opposed Catholic Emancipation by speaking against it in several Devon towns, stating that he preferred Catholics to be "emancipated from priests and from the power of the factious and turbulent demagogues of Ireland".
+A friend of Samuel Wilberforce, Lyte also opposed slavery, organising an 1833 petition to Parliament requesting it be abolished in Great Britain.